sukoncon/An-Efficient-Background-Filtering-Method-for-Roadside-LiDARs/README.md

 ## A simple case of filtering
 We provide a background and a raw lidar data of 80-beam Lidar.
-Upon executing the subsequent script, one may produce the refined Point Cloud Data.
+Upon executing the subsequent script, one may produce the filtered Point Cloud Data.

 ```
 python test/filtering.py